 Because we want to make education accessible, we welcome everyone at OpenClassrooms.

 Whether you want to join the company or follow a course, we want you to feel at ease.
 This includes (and is not limited to) ethnic, religious, and sexual minorities.
 We believe that having a diverse workforce will help us to achieve our mission.

 What It Means to Be a Startup

 People say OpenClassrooms is a startup.
 Why?

 Because it's a small company?
-Well, we currently employ almost 200 people.
+Well, we currently employ more than 500 people.

 Because it's a new company?
 Not really, everything started back in 1999!
 More on this in the next chapter.